jlawyerorg/j-lawyer-developer-quickstart/README.md

 ### Set up a new development database

+Run j-lawyer-org/j-lawyer-server/setup/create_database.sql in a MySQL prompt or frontend.
+MariaDB on Windows ships with HeidiSQL as a frontend, or connect to the database using

+    mysql -u root -p

+then then issue the command

+    source C:/dev/j-lawyer-org/j-lawyer-server/setup/create_database.sql;

+(use forward slashes)
-* run j-lawyer-org/j-lawyer-server/setup/create_database.sql in a MySQL prompt or frontend This will create an empty j-lawyer.org database with users admin/a and user/u
+This will create an empty j-lawyer.org database with users admin/a and user/u

 ### Deploy the server